 The Wrong Way to Propose Marriage

-My husband and I met in college, 33 years ago this month.
-He strolled into my life about two weeks before graduation and swept me completely off my feet.
+My husband and I met in college, 38 years ago next month.
+He strolled into my life about two weeks before I graduated and swept me completely off my feet.
+I’ll tell you more about how that happened in April when we celebrate the anniversary of the day we met.

-As a math major, I took some fairly rigorous classes: differential equations, abstract algebra, number theory, Euclidean proofs.
+As a math major, I took some fairly rigorous courses: differential equations, abstract algebra, number theory, Euclidean proofs.
 Even the electives I chose were challenging: Greek, hermeneutics, pathophysiology, and the like.

 Complete Disinterest

-Even so, my husband was not actually the first person ever to ask for my hand in marriage.
+Nevertheless, as surprising as it may sound, my wonderful husband was actually not the first man to ask for my hand in marriage.
 Technically, that distinction goes to another college chum of mine.
 One I’d known for nearly three years, spent most of my spare time with (before meeting Doug), and loved like a brother.

 That friend began his marriage proposal with this showstopper: “Jennifer, I’ve never found you the least bit attractive, but….”
 He hurried on to explain that he’d lately become convicted I was the kind of girl he ought to marry.